Your money mindset greatly influences how you handle your finances and, ultimately, your future financial success and stability.

 Secret #1: Find your focus!

-You need to figure out your ultimate why to change your money mindset.
-Decipher what toxic thoughts affect your money mindset, why you have them, and why you want to change.
+You need to figure out your ultimate “why” for changing your money mindset.
+Decipher what negative self-talk is affecting your money mindset, why you’re telling yourself them, and why you want to change.

 What toxic money thoughts do you have?

 Figure out how you feel about money?
 Do any of the harmful thoughts above resonate with you?
-Do you feel like you’ll never get ahead, or you’ll never make enough money?
-Does the idea of money make you physically ill?
+Do you feel like you’ll never get ahead or make enough money?
+Does the topic of money make you physically ill?
 List all your negative thoughts about money.

 Why do you have these toxic money mindset thoughts?